Garrett-Mckenzie/NLP-DONT-FAIL-GANG-WITH-E-G-L-and-D/README.md

 Ethan:
 My corpus is called ethanCorpus.txt and the delimeter is the usual end of sentence punctuation, including "." "?" "!"
 **note**: The corpus has no new-line characters, it is all in one line in fact

+Laur:
+My corpus is called riderCorpus.txt and the delimeter is a newline.